orange35/jquery.fluidContentScroller/README.md

 * Stable tag: 1.0.1
 * License: [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/)

+## Product Features
+* Responsive design
+* Touch friendlyness
+* Smooth animation
+* jQuery 1.4.2+ or jQuery 2.x
+* Free for non-commercial use
+* Free updates
+* Unminified source
+* Cross-platform & cross-browser

+## Usage
+Plugin is free for non-commercial use.
+For commercial use, choose one of the available purchasing license options on our [website](http://orange35.com/jquery-fluid-content-scroller).

 ## Installation
 1. Copy files to your website directory
 2. Make sure you have jQuery (see requirements above) loaded